Gann4Life/com.gann4games.ragdollfactory/README.md

 * A window will appear asking you to import the package, click on `Import`.

 ## Usage
+1. Once imported, right click on your model.
+2. Look for `MrGann` tab and then click on `RagdollFactory`
+3. Begin creating with your preferred workflow.

 All tabs have three modes: `Create`, `Edit` and `Delete`.
 You can change between them with the buttons found in the inspector.

 ### Collision tabs (Capsule & Box)